datacarpentry/semester-biology/materials/dplyr-joins.md

 #### Why use multiple tables

 * When we talked about data structure we discussed splitting data into multiple tables.
-* This is because it is not efficient to include all information in a single table.
-* Redundant information makes it more difficult to update or revise data.
-* Using multiple tables allows us to make changes in one place, not hundreds of places.
+* This lets us avoid redundant information, like listing the full taxonomy for every individual of a species, which makes storage more efficient and allows us to make changes in one place, not hundreds of places.
-* For example, if the taxonomy changes for a species in our study and we worked with one big table, we would need rather change the name hundreds or thousands of times.
-* We avoid redundancy by using multiple tables
 * Each table contains a single kind of information
-* In the Portal dataset we've been using
-    * `surveys`: information about individuals
-    * `species`: information about species
-    * `plots`: information about plots
-* If a species name changes we only need to change it in the `species` table
-* Connect tables using joins to describe relationships between tables
-* To enable us to make these connections the tables need one or more columns that link them together
-* In the case of the Portal data there is one column that links the `surveys` and `species` tables, `species_id`
-* There is also one column that links the `surveys` and `plots` tables, `plot_id`

-#### Basic join

-* Joins combine two tables using one or more columns
-* Let's start by loading the data from all three tables in the Portal dataset
+* Let's look at this in the Portal dataset

 ```r
 library(dplyr)